JJoriping/KKuTu/README.md

 	1. (Game server) `node lib/Game/cluster.js 0 1`

 #### Common
+- This repository contains some data from [WordNet](https://wordnet.princeton.edu/).
+Please provide users the license of WordNet when you operate this server.
 - You should edit the file(`./Server/lib/sub/global.json`) to connect to your PostgreSQL database server.
 - The host `127.0.0.2` is reserved for connections between your web server and game server.
 - Once the server is successfully installed, you can do just the last step of above-mentioned guideline whenever you want to run the server.